xdadda/mini-photo-editor/README.integration.md

 This is the original [Mini Photo Editor](https://github.com/xdadda/mini-photo-editor) by xdadda, integrated with Tauri and RexxJS to provide scriptable control via ARexx-inspired commands.

+For general app integration patterns that apply to any application, see [App Integration Patterns](../../RexxJS/reference/37-app-integration-patterns.md).
+For the specific Mini Photo Editor implementation plan, see [Mini Photo Editor Integration Guide](../../RexxJS/reference/38-mini-photo-editor-integration.md).

 ## What's Been Added

 This integration adds three layers of scriptability: